-When it comes to membership management, member information is crucial for your organization.
-Whether be a nonprofit or for-profit, knowing your member profile is key to organizational success.
+Regarding membership management, member information is crucial for your organization.
+Knowing your member profile is key to organizational success, whether nonprofit or for-profit.
 If you know your members better, you can engage with them in a meaningful way, follow better strategies and grow your audience.
-Software like Excel can help you store your member information to use.
+Software like Excel can help you store your membership database to use all information you need.

-In this article, we present a guide to creating a membership database in Excel.
-If you want to learn more about the member database, let’s dive in!
+This article presents a guide to creating a membership database in Excel.
+Let’s dive in if you want to learn more about the member database!

 What is a membership database?